Jasseel De La Cruz: Sioux City Explorers

 On February 20, 2024, De La Cruz signed with the Sioux City Explorers of the American Association of Professional Baseball.
 Due to delays with visa processing, De La Cruz did not make an appearance for the club, and he was released on May 26.

-Rieleros de Aguascalientes

 On October 23, 2024, De La Cruz signed with the Rieleros de Aguascalientes of the Mexican League.
 He was released prior to the start of the season on April 16, 2025.

-Caciques de Distrito

-On May 19, 2025, De La Cruz signed with the Caciques de Distrito of the Venezuelan Major League.
+On May 1, 2026, De La Cruz signed with the Sioux City Explorers of the American Association of Professional Baseball.
+He made six appearances for Sioux City, but struggled to a 1–4 record and 8.14 ERA with 23 strikeouts across 21 innings pitched.

+On August 17, 2026, De La Cruz was traded to the Milwaukee Milkmen of the American Association of Professional Baseball in exchange for a player to be named later.
+However, he was released by the team two days later.